vaimo/composer-patches/README.md

 # Re-apply all patches
 composer patch:redo

-# Re-apply all patches and ignore any local changes on packages
+# Re-apply all patches and ignore any local repository changes on packages
 composer patch:redo --force

 # Re-apply patches for one speicif package
+# (Keeps the patches that were not matched, applied)
 composer patch:redo my/package

 # Re-apply all patches except patches declared against my/package
+# (Keeps the patches that were not matched, applied)
 composer patch:redo '!my/package'

 # Re-apply patches for one specific package with patch name filter
+# (Keeps the patches that were not matched, applied)
 composer patch:redo --filter wrong-time-format --filter other-file

 # Re-apply patches and skip filenames that contain 'some<anything>description'
+# (Keeps the patches that were not matched, applied)
 composer patch:redo --filter '!some*description' my/package

 # Reset all patched packages